Santa Clarita, California: Television

 All local programming for Santa Clarita is carried on a single public-access television cable TV channel, which is operated by SCVTV, a tax-exempt 501(c)(3) nonprofit corporation.
 It is available to Spectrum Cable customers throughout the Santa Clarita Valley on Channel 20 and to AT&T U-verse customers under local programming (Channel 99/Santa Clarita).
 SCVTV carries public, educational and government programming, including Santa Clarita City Council and Planning Commission meetings, history shows, high school and college news programs, talk shows, football games, and other programs of local interest.
-SCVTV also runs the local news website scvnews.com and the history website scvhistory.com. scvhistory.com contains archives of the Santa Clarita Valley Historical Society.
+SCVTV also runs the local news website scvnews.com and the history website scvhistory.com, the latter of which contains archives of the Santa Clarita Valley Historical Society.

 There are no commercial over-the-air television stations in the Santa Clarita Valley.
 The city is part of the Los Angeles media market.
 Digital signals from the Los Angeles stations are available on local cable television systems, DirecTV, and Dish Network.